voschezang/coding-handbook/metaphysics/worldmap.md

   7. Organizations are connections of entities.
 Entities are connected to other entities.
   8. The function of organizations is their desire.
 9. **Entities** are subject to forces.
-10. **Agents** are entities that act.
+   1. **Agents** are entities that act.
-  11. Acting is either goal-oriented, relation-oriented or self-expression.
+   2. Acting is either goal-oriented, relation-oriented or self-expression.
-  12. Agents have experience.
+   3. Agents have experience.
-  13. Experience is a result of quality, sensitivity and dynamics.
+   4. Experience is a result of quality, sensitivity and dynamics.

-14. Quality is dynamic, static or absent.
+10. 4 domains → fields
+    1. Social structure → organizations, alignment
+    2. Labour → management, engineering